tmobile/magentaA11y/_checklist-native/sheet.md

 ### Name
 - Programmatic name describes the purpose of the control.
 - Ensure that the button that activates the sheet has a programmatic name.
-The sheet does not have one as it is implied by the button's programmatic name.
+The sheet does not have its own programmatic name as it is implied by the button's programmatic name.

 - **UIKit**
   - Set the programmatic name of the button that activates the sheet.